-Meet six extraordinary Californians who are successfully addressing some of the state’s most critical challenges.
-As recipients of the 2013 James Irvine Foundation Leadership Awards, each of them will receive $125,000 to support their work benefiting the people of California.
+Meet nine extraordinary Californians who are successfully addressing some of the state’s most critical challenges.
+As recipients of the 2014 James Irvine Foundation Leadership Awards, each leader or leadership team will receive $125,000 to support their work benefiting the people of California.

 About the Awards